 Pottery Barn is known for their classic furniture, and the cribs from Pottery Barn Kids are no different.
 The high-quality design also offers many traditional features in high-quality wood.
 Plus, the cribs are often a convertible style, which will grow with children into their teen years.
-A few favorites from Pottery Barn—and a pretty dupe—are below:
+A few favorites from Pottery Barn—and a pretty dupe from Target—are below.

 Best Affordable Cribs

 There are plenty of expensive cribs out there, but you don’t have to spend and arm and a leg to find a great option for your little.
 Check out two of our favorite budget-friendly cribs below—both are under $150!